SmokySnake/smoky-netkoth/README.md

 1. Now have players navigate to `http://10.20.30.1:8000` or your physical IP to see the scoreboard and game instructions

-1. If you don't want player's IPs showing up as flags, connect players with static IPs in the range `10.20.30.10-100` OR just have them use the VPN which will give them an IP 10.8.0.3-90.

-1. Connect any challenge box such as found at vulnhub, that has DHCP enabled and can have a webserver set up (doesn't even need to be set up intially, but once participants root the box they should be able to set one up).
+1. Connect any challenge box such as found at vulnhub to the CTF network, that has DHCP enabled and can have a webserver set up (doesn't even need to be set up intially, but once participants root the box they should be able to set one up).

 1. This server will hand out DHCP IPs in the range `10.20.30.101-200`, and periodically check for a flag at `http://IP:80/flag.html`.
 Players will receive points by filling their team name into this `flag.html` file in the format `<team>USERNAME</team>`